usaid-cs/yesterday-i-learned/chemistry.md

 1. Henna is light brown.
 There is no such thing as black henna.
 [Black henna is P-Phenylenediamine](https://en.wikipedia.org/wiki/P-Phenylenediamine), which is a banned skin irritant (for henna).
 1. Microscopic glass cracks get bigger as you drop the phone more often.
 1. [Hands rely on keratin softening from moisture from sweat to improve grip.](http://www.pnas.org/content/early/2017/09/19/1706233114.full)
+1. Aluminium is recycled by passing currents through it, which makes it temporarily magnetic.